andy29485/some_game/ideas.md

 TODO

 ### Combat
-TODO: Finish combat options
+TODO: Polish and add as necessary

+N.B.
+For the combat section, unless otherwise specified, (parentheses) will indicate a submenu, and [square brackets] will indicate extra information.

 Combat in [Some Game] will be semi-turn based.
 All battle actions will take time to perform, which means each combatant will not necessarily have the same number of turns in a battle.
 However, when a character is ready to perform an action, time will freeze until the action is chosen.

-Options in combat (parentheses = submenu, square brackets = info):
+Options in combat:
-Attack (Physical ([List of physical attacks]), Magical ([List of magic attacks]), Special [Displays as `Speical: SpecialName`]) Defend (Defend [Basic defense], [List of defense skills]) Item ([List of combat items])
+Attack (Physical ([List of physical attacks]), Magical ([List of magic attacks]), Special [Displays as Speical: SpecialName])
+Defend (Defend [Basic defense], [List of defense skills]) Item ([List of combat items])
-Wait [Character does nothing until a button is pushed] Escape/Run/Flee [Name pending]
+Misc/Other [Name pending] (Wait [Character does nothing until a button is pushed [increased stamina regen]], [Other misc skills]) Escape/Run/Flee [Name pending]

 #### Attacking
+TODO: Polish and add as necessary
-TODO: Describe recovery time and cooldown time Attacking is the main way of dealing damage in [Some Game].
+Attacking is the main way of dealing damage in [Some Game].
 Every attack will have a charge time, recovery time, and a cooldown time.